concourse/git-resource/README.md

  * `.git/ref`: Version reference detected and checked out.
 It will usually contain the commit SHA-1 ref, but also the detected tag name when using `tag_filter`.

- * `.git/commit_message`: For publishing the Git commit message on successful .
+ * `.git/commit_message`: For publishing the Git commit message on successful builds.

 ### `out`: Push to a repository.